Grilled Shrimp Marinade

 • Salt and pepper

-• Parsley (for garnish) – you can add this to the marinade and brush it on or sprinkle it on after the shrimp has been cooked.
+• Parsley (for garnish) – You can add this to the marinade and brush it on or sprinkle it on after the shrimp has been cooked.

-If you don’t have a grill or simply just don’t want to cook your shrimp inside, you can always cook the shrimp in the oven or broiler.
+If you don’t have a grill or simply just don’t want to cook your shrimp outside, you can always cook the shrimp in the oven or broiler.
 Place your shrimp skewers on a lined sheet pan and broil for 1-2 minutes on each side or until cooked through.
 You can also use a grill pan on your stove top and cook on high heat for the same amount of time.

 Read Next: Our Best Shrimp Recipes